Connor Joe Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.09 team ERA that ranks 13th across all MLB pitching staffs.
+- The Cubs' 3.98 team ERA ranks 11th across all league pitching staffs.

-- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (72 total, one per game).
+- Cubs pitchers combine to give up 72 home runs (one per game), the second-fewest in baseball.

-- The left-hander's last appearance was on Thursday against the Pittsburgh Pirates, when he threw six innings, surrendering five earned runs while giving up nine hits.
+- The right-hander last appeared on Friday against the Baltimore Orioles, when he went five innings, allowing two earned runs while giving up five hits.

+- The 33-year-old has amassed an ERA of 3.18, with 5.1 strikeouts per nine innings, in five games this season.
+Opponents are hitting .226 against him.

 © 2023 Data Skrive.
 All rights reserved.